CelestialBody

 • reference_frame – Reference frame for the position vector.

-float sphere_of_influence()
+double sphere_of_influence()

 The radius of the sphere of influence of the body, in meters.